Robots as Mental Well-being Coaches: Design and Ethical Recommendations: Design and ethical recommendations

 User education is also important in the case of users lacking \emph{technological knowledge} (e.g., elderly users, as suggested by a participant to be a user group to specifically benefit from a robotic coach in Study 2, Section \ref{sec:study2}) to accurately judge the amount of \emph{privacy} that a robotic coach may afford them (as discussed in Section \ref{sec:ethicalPrivacy}).
 Previous studies have noted that especially in the case of vulnerable users or sensitive applications, special attention should be paid to privacy \cite{axelsson2021participatory}.
 This concern can be addressed by informing users about their data being collected and processed in comprehensible language, either before beginning any sessions with the robot coach, or prior to each session.
+We recommend that at the beginning of the sessions, a person knowledgeable about the robot (e.g., the researcher) be available to the participants to answer any questions.
+The researcher should clarify what the robot is currently capable of and is ``good at'' (i.e., facilitating non-clinical well-being exercises), and what it is not capable of and is ``bad at'' (i.e., identifying safeguarding situations or conducting meaningful therapeutic conversations).
+This way, the participant can form an accurate conception of the robots capabilities and limitations, and can clarify any technical terms or request further explanation from the researcher, if their technological knowledge is a barrier to understanding how the robot works.
 This especially becomes a concern in the case of commercially available robots, where the informed consent of users may not be as meticulously implemented as in academic studies.

 We recommend that designers of robotic well-being coaches take user education into consideration on a user-by-user basis, and provide user education as applicable to their specific application keeping in mind emotional considerations and user characteristics.